FedericoBaron/Assignment3/README.md

 ### Strategy:

+For this problem, I decided to have each servant take a present and then write a thank you note in a loop, all while checking if the minotaur made a request.
+The concurrent linked list I chose to use is the optimistic approach, as it is very efficient and thought it would work well for this assignment.
+The items get removed from the bag and added to the list, and the thank you notes are written when we remove an gift from the front of the list.
+Finally, we use the contains method in the list to satisfy the requests the minotaur makes to see whether a particular gift is in the linked list or not.

+The reason why someone could end up with more gifts than thank you notes is if they don't write a validation step in the linked list to validate that we succeeded in adding/removing the gift to/from the linkedlist.

 ### Correctness, Efficiency and Evaluation:

+The program is verified to write 500,000 thank you notes and to add 500,000 gifts into the linked list, all while checking whether a gift is in the list at the minotaurs request.
+Overall I'm happy with the implementation as I believe it is fairly clean and concise codewise as well as efficient.

+The big o runtime of this program is O(N), with N being the number of presents which in this case is 500,000.

 ### How to run

+To run this program:
+  - clone the repository
+  - open your terminal
+  - cd into the Assignment3 folder
+  - cd into the Program1 folder
+  - type javac pa3cop4520p1.java
+  - type java pa3cop4520p1

 ## Problem 2: Atmospheric Temperature Reading Module (50 points)